Pippi Longstocking (novel): Pippi Longstocking (1969 TV series)

 They became weekend television staples in several cities in the United States throughout the 1970s and 1980s.
 The first 6 episodes of the original TV series, newly dubbed using British actors, became available on DVD in 2002.

 Pippi Longstocking (1985 TV special)

 In 1985, Carrie Kei Heim played the title role in the 2-part ABC Weekend Special, entitled Pippi Longstocking.
-Directed by veteran special effects wizard Colin Chilvers, Part 1 of the special aired on November 2, and Part 2 aired on November 9.
+Directed by Colin Chilvers, Part 1 of the special aired on November 2, and Part 2 aired on November 9.